 Still, what you can revoke is a good amount of information from Facebook, helping to keep your Tinder and Facebook profiles that much more separate from each other.

-So unfortunately, the answer to our leading question is no. It’s impossible to use Tinder without having a Facebook account.
+It’s impossible to use Tinder without having a Facebook account.
 That doesn’t mean you should have to give into the whims of Facebook and Tinder, though.
 Through either the usage of a “burner” or secondary Facebook account and the control of what your Facebook and Tinder accounts can share between each other, it’s easy to balance your privacy with your want to have a Tinder account.
-Neither of these methods are perfect though, and unfortunately, if you’re deadset on ever having or using a Facebook account, you’re going to have to use a different style of dating app.
+Neither of these methods are perfect though, and unfortunately, if you’re dead set against ever having even a phony Facebook account, you’re going to have to use a different style of dating app.